Professional edition active

 • Convection: Transfer of heat to cooler air (or liquid) that passes over exposed skin

-• Conduction: Transfer of heat from a warmer surface to a cooler surface that is in direct contact
+• Conduction: Transfer of heat to a cooler surface that is in direct contact

 The contribution of each of these mechanisms varies with environmental temperature and humidity.
-When environmental temperature is lower than body temperature, radiation provides 65% of cooling.
-Evaporation normally provides 30% of cooling, and exhalation of water vapor and production of urine and feces provide about 5%.
+When environmental temperature is lower than body temperature, radiation provides 50 to 65% of cooling.
+Evaporation, including through respiration, normally provides 15 to 25% of cooling, and conductive and convective heat loss another 15% (1).

-When environmental temperature is >35° C, evaporation accounts for virtually all dissipation of heat.
+As environmental temperature increases, evaporative heat loss provides a higher proportion of cooling; when environmental temperature is > 35° C, evaporation accounts for virtually all dissipation of heat.
 However, the effectiveness of sweating is limited by the body's surface area and the ambient humidity.
-When humidity is > 75%, evaporative heat loss markedly decreases.
-Thus, if both environmental temperature and humidity are high, the risk of heat illness markedly increases.
+When humidity is > 75%, evaporative heat loss markedly decreases (2).
+Thus, if both environmental temperature and humidity are high, the risk of heat illness significantly increases (3).

 The body can compensate for large variations in heat load, but prolonged or excessive exposure to heat that exceeds capacity for heat dissipation increases core temperature.
 Modest, transient core temperature elevations are tolerable, but severe elevations (typically > 41° C) can lead to protein denaturation and the release of inflammatory cytokines.
 As a result, cellular dysfunction may occur and an inflammatory cascade may be activated, leading to multiorgan dysfunction similar to that which follows prolonged shock.

-Heat output is modulated by changes in cutaneous blood flow and sweat production.
+Heat loss is modulated by changes in cutaneous blood flow and sweat production.
 Cutaneous blood flow is 200 to 250 mL/minute at normal temperatures but increases to 7 to 8 L/minute with heat stress (and facilitates heat loss by convective, conductive, radiant and evaporative mechanisms), requiring a marked increase in cardiac output.
 Also, heat stress increases sweat production from negligible to > 2 L/hour, which can rapidly lead to severe dehydration and electrolyte loss.
-However, prolonged exposure triggers physiologic changes to accommodate heat load (acclimatization); eg, sweat sodium levels are 40 to 100 mEq/L (or 40 to 100 mmol/L) in people who are not acclimatized but decrease to 10 to 70 mEq/L (mmol/L) in acclimatized people.
+However, prolonged exposure triggers physiologic changes to accommodate heat load (acclimatization); eg, sweat sodium levels decrease by up to 60% with heat acclimatization (4, 5).

 Etiology of Heat Illness